Make Music Houston

 Who will provide a stage / backline / tuned grand piano / etc. for my concert?

-Make Music Houston is not a typical music event The true spirit of Make Music Houston is that of a holiday: people getting together in their own neighborhoods, creating their own musical events in a do-it-yourself fashion.
+Make Music Houston is not a typical music event.
+The true spirit of Make Music Houston is that of a holiday: people getting together in their own neighborhoods, creating their own musical events in a do-it-yourself fashion.

 MMDH provides the framework and helps facilitate the creation of concerts — the rest is up to you!
 Artists and locations are responsible for producing their own events.
 This includes finding electricity, and providing whatever equipment is needed.
 Artists and locations collaborate to produce the events, find electricity, and provide whatever equipment is needed.